jdimeglio/SYSMON65/README.md

 Parts of my code was inspired by the following:

 - The *A1 Assembler* by San Bergmans
 I liked the front-end editor only, but the assembler does not come with a dissembler.
 However the assembler is a 2-pass assembler and feels very solid, but it was written primarily for an Apple computer, and therefore limited to only 6502 instruction set.
-With San’s permission I used his front-end editor code, reviewed every line, but eventually re-wrote most of it - lile 98% of it.
+With San’s permission I used his front-end editor code, reviewed every line, but in the end re-wrote most of it.
 This allowed me to ensure I could get the full use of the 65C02 instructions but fully integrated it into my OS

 - The KRUSADER by Ken Wessen
 Among other things this has a super-efficient disassembler (most likely created by MOS and used by Apple) and includes the specific 65C02 instructions.
 With respect, I did not like anything else.